Culture of Melbourne: Parades and protests

 The city's wide thoroughfares have become the conduit for the city's parades, marches and rallies.
-Swanston Street and Bourke Street are regarded widely as the civic spines of the city and, more recently, Federation Square has become a venue for mass gatherings.
+The Victorian State Library lawns are often a staging and starting point for protests and mass gatherings.
+The steps of the Parliament of Victoria, the Flinders Street Station intersection, Treasury Gardens, Flagstaff Gardens and Federation Square are other such locations for mass gatherings and rallies.
+Swanston Street and Bourke Street are widely regarded as the civic spines of the city.

 Some of the largest demonstrations in the southern hemisphere have taken place in Melbourne: